vinissou/PDF-PageSizeFixer/README.md

 A quick solution to change PDF files page size, because Ghostscript and every single option I ever tested always messes with the orientation, sometimes in a destructive way.
 This just adjusts the MediaBox value of the file without re-encoding the images to avoid any quality loss.
 And it also keeps the OCR intact.

+It just needs PyMuPDF to run in Windows or Linux (and probably Mac), but I also provided a portable executable version in the Releases.

 ## Future Features